frederic-perez/AmE-dictionary/data/dictionary.md

 __hedge<sup>2</sup>__ _v_ :two::hammer: (hedging)
 __hedonic__
 __heebie-jeebies__ If you have the heebie-jeebies, you're worried, anxious, or jumpy.
 Haunted houses, for example, give many people the heebie-jeebies, while others get the heebie-jeebies from circus clowns. _Giving us the heebie jeebies._
-__heed__ _v_ :seven: To pay close attention to (somebody or something.) _Trump supporters should heed calls from Democrats to limit executive power._ :es: hacer caso de
+__heed__ _v_ :eight: To pay close attention to (somebody or something.) _Trump supporters should heed calls from Democrats to limit executive power._ :es: hacer caso de
 __heedless__
 __heedlessly__
 __heel<sup>1</sup>__ _n_ _A heel who learns how to be a good egg._